 The sheer beauty of landscape and ruins was spell binding with fluffy white clouds marching across the sky in the crisp clean mountain air.

 Down a narrow dangerous path through a narrow mountain cave lies the trail to a plateau where Inca worshiped the sun god.
 Here, when the conquistadors took the citadel in Cuzco, the emperor fled with his followers.
 Steep, nearly impassible hillsides protect the site and even today it is a harrowing trail to hike.
 The narrow rocky dirt trail and steep stone steps without safety railings or protective walls add to the danger.
 One slip and it is a long way down before there is any possibility of stopping a fall.
 Now, short on time before sunset and hiking alone, was not a good time to rush on for a look-see, so I reluctantly turned around and carefully retraced my steps.

 For us, Pisac epitomized the highland culture with its living vibrant traditions.
 Today this culture remains as effective for survival as it was six centuries ago at the height of the Inca empire.
 Reluctantly we packed our bags that night to continue our explorations in Ollantaytambo and Machu Picchu.

 This story will be continued in Ollantaytambo and Machu Picchu.
-For the preceding article in this series see “Cusco to Pisac in the Sacred Valley of the Incas“; for coastal Peru see Adventurous Pursuits in Coastal Peru by Monique Burns.
+For the preceding article in this series see “Cusco to Pisac in the Sacred Valley of the Incas“; follow the attached link for the third article in this series, Ollantaytambo to Machu Picchu; for coastal Peru see Adventurous Pursuits in Coastal Peru by Monique Burns.
 Click here for more articles by John.